 "Recently my windpipe made it difficult to breathe and I was fast track[ed] to a hospital bed.
 I laid there thinking I did not understand exactly what going on; my anxiety shot up through roof and I laid in bed on my own crying.
 I felt so alone and in the dark.
-My partner cannot
+My partner cannot retain information and therefore he struggled to relay what was being said back to me."

 "When attending hospital for an ultrasound scan, I found the technicians were poor at communicating what they needed me to do when they prepared me for the scan.
 As a result, I felt insecure and confused.
 I have experienced this on several different occasions."
-Female, 75+, needs other reasonable adjustments